Hi, I’m Lee I’m a project manager from ShenZhen, China.

 at Taobao Marketplace

-The last four years of my career (before I transitioned to B2B and fintech writing) was as a marketing and advertising manager for Taobao Marketplace.
-I was primarily responsible for tracking, reporting, and analyzing the performance of marketing activities, ad-hoc analytic requests, and development/automation of regular reports.
+After my time at Meituan, I became a marketing and advertising manager for Taobao Marketplace.
+I was primarily responsible for tracking, reporting, and analyzing the performance of marketing activities, ad-hoc analytic requests, and the development/automation of regular reports.

 I analyzed external and internal customer data using database queries, spreadsheet models, campaign management software, and web analytics and statistical analysis tools.

-After my time at DouYin I moved to another senior product manager role at Meituan, where I spent three years of my career.
+I worked as a senior product manager role at Meituan, where I spent two years of my career.
 My primary role was to drive new product commercialization and product enhancement priorities for the Embedded Payments and Insurance Portfolio.
 I learned how to identify customer needs utilizing evidence-based decision-making.

 I partnered with and led people at all levels of the organization to integrate inputs and develop distinctive plans to maximize the company’s growth and return on investment.